Marie Vogtlin

 1867

-In a very Legally Blond Moment, the boy she was engaged to, was a medical student at the university.
-Once he got to know Nadezhda, he broke off the engagement with Marie.
+In a very Legally Blond Moment, she lost her fiance to another woman.
+He was a medical student at the university alongside one of the first women to formally enter medical school.
+He got to know Nadezhda and broke off the engagement with Marie.
 After the breakup she was determined to become a physician.

 At first, Marie’s father was supportive of her endeavor, but quickly retreated in the face of strong opposition.
 Family, the community and eventually the entire nation were against Marie.
 The backlash lead him to finally consent and support his daughter in the battle.
 The university admitted her with no hesitation in Fall 1868.